WilliamQLiu/williamqliu.github.io/_posts/2015-05-13-algorithms.md

 *  `k = number of people in the room`; we index the people in the room with integers (e.g. 1, 2, 3, ... k)
 *  `n = 365 days`; we ignore leap years
+*  Assume that birthdays are uniformly distributed across n days and are independent.

+####<a id="ballsbins">Balls and Bins</a>

+If we randomly toss identical balls into _b_ bins (1 through _b_) and assuming the tosses are independent with an equal chance of ending up in any bin, we have the probability that a tossed ball lands in any given bin as `1/b` of success (where success is falling into the given bin).
+The ball tossing can be seen as a sequence of __Bernoulli trials__ (i.e. a binomial trial, a random experiment where there are exactly two possible outcomes; success and failure).
+This answers questions like:

+*  How many balls fall in a given bin?
+*  How many balls must we toss, on average, until a given bin contains a ball?
+*  How many balls must we toss until every bin contains at least one ball?  (aka the __coupon collector's problem__, which says that a person trying to collect each of _b_ different coupons expects to acquire aprpoximately _b_ ln _b_ randomly obtained coupons in order to succeed).

+####<a id="streaks">Streaks</a>

+If you flip a fair coin _n_ times, what is the longest streak of consecutive heads that you expect to see?